Starlink Standard or Mini: What’s the Difference?

 Recommended Equipment fee

 Currently, the Standard dish is being sold in the U.S. at its lowest price ever.
-At $349, it’s almost half the price of when it was first introduced, and of the Mini, which is $599 for new customers or $449 for current customers taking advantage of the December 2024 bundle deal.
-However, that’s just the price of equipment.
-The monthly fees for internet service vary between the dishes.
+At $349, it's almost half the price it was when it was first introduced, while the Mini is $299, significantly reduced from its original cost. l.
+However, that's just the price of equipment.
+The monthly fees for internet service vary by dish.

-The Standard is compatible with several of Starlink’s monthly plans, namely the Residential plan, the Roam plans, and many of the business-level Priority plans.
-The Mini is only compatible with the Roam plans in the U.S., but it’s possible they may introduce a discounted version of the Residental plan as they have in certain countries.
+The Standard is compatible with several of Starlink's monthly plans, namely the Residential plan, the Roam plans, and many of the business-level Priority plans.
+The Mini is compatible only with the Roam plans in the U.S., but they may introduce a discounted version of the Residential plan, as they have in certain countries.

 How do the Starlink dishes perform compared to each other?

-Because of its lower power requirements and smaller dish, it’s unlikely to come close to the Standard’s performance.
-However, 100Mbps is still enough to browse, have voice and video calls, and stream—which is especially impressive since it’s such a small package.
+Because of its lower power requirements and smaller dish, it's unlikely to match the Standard's performance.
+However, 100Mbps is still enough to browse, make voice and video calls, and stream, which is especially impressive given how small the package is.

 Verdict

-I recommend the Standard dish for anyone taking their first steps into the world of satellite internet due to its intuitive design and setup, not to mention its speeds and unlimited data, which soar above most competitors.
-It’s also no slouch when it comes to being used while traveling.
-It can get significant download speeds nearly anywhere there’s a clear view of the sky, even if you’re moving while using it.
+I recommend the Standard plan for anyone taking their first steps into the world of satellite internet for its intuitive design and setup, not to mention its speeds and unlimited data, which outpace most competitors.
+It's also no slouch when it comes to being used while traveling.
+It can get significant download speeds nearly anywhere there's a clear view of the sky, even if you’re moving while using it.

 While the Mini's portability and versatility are huge benefits, it has its drawbacks.
 The biggest is that it’s not nearly as powerful as the Standard dish.
 For those planning to travel off the beaten path with the Mini, you must also invest in a reliable power source.
 Unless you intend to use Starlink for the Mini’s primary use case of connecting to the internet while traveling in the most remote places, it’s tough to justify the high price tag.